ozbillwang/ozbillwang.github.io/blogposts.md

 ---
 layout: blog
 title: Blog Posts
-subtitle: This is what I write about
+subtitle: This is what keeps my mind busy
 ---